Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: -coherent rings and almost regularity

-for all $n > n_0$ in view of Lemma~\ref{homologycoh} (vii), which is the claim.
+for all $n > n_0$ in view of Lemma \ref{homologycoh} (vii), which is the claim.

 $\mathrm{(ii)}$: Let $A$ be an algebra equipped with a value map.
 One might ask whether an analogue of Lemma \ref{toralm1} holds for Ext-modules, or not.
-Here we present the following examples showing that this is not the case in general:
+Here we present the following examples showing that this is not the case in general:\\ $\mathrm{(a)}$ Assume that $L$ is an almost zero $A$-module and $K$ is a finitely presented $A$-module.
+Then we claim that $\Ext_{A}^i(K,L) \approx 0$ for all $i \ge 0$.
+Indeed, $L$ is the direct limit of its finitely generated submodules $\{L_\gamma~|~\gamma\in \Gamma\}$.
+Now recall from \cite[Theorem 2.1.5 (3)]{G} that